With a silver tongue and an iron fist, fighting game luminaries share their thoughts on the current state of the genre and where it's heading.

 Why do people enjoy fighting games?

-How important are nontraditional modes in fighting games, are they worth the time and resources spent on development, and what (if any) benefit do they bring fighting games or their community?
+How important are nontraditional modes in fighting games, are they worth the time and resources spent on development, and what (if any) benefit do they bring fighting games and/or their community?

-Do you think the fighting genre is at risk of imploding?
+Do you believe the fighting genre is at risk of imploding?

 How accommodating are fighting games for players who are new to the genre, and should fighting games be responsible for teaching concepts such as cross-ups and option-selects?